 Day 3- Now Jesus loves to answer the requests of his followers but here was a request he couldn't honor.
 Why?

-Even though Jesus had been speaking to them about the Kingdom of god and his death that was fast approaching they still were thinking in terms of an early kingdom and their place in it next to their invincible king -- Jesus.
-As of now there was still a dullness in their disciples which Jesus actually pointed out to them on various occasions.
+Even though Jesus had been speaking to them about the Kingdom of God and his death that was fast approaching, they still were thinking in terms of an early kingdom and their place in it next to their invincible king -- Jesus.
+There was still a dullness in the disciples which Jesus actually pointed out to them on various occasions.